-Four facts unique to sign languages complicate investigation: one at the individual-person level, one at the societal level, and two having to do simply with language.
+Four facts unique to sign languages complicate investigation: one at the individual-person level, one at the societal level and two having to do with language in general.
 Further, data availability is an issue.
-And, finally, whether there is regularity of change in sign languages is debateable.
+And, finally, whether there is regularity of change in sign languages is debatable.

 2.1 Transmission of language

-Since only a small percentage of deaf children are born to (deaf) signing parents, deaf children acquire a sign language through association with deaf people outside their families, often at an age older than the age at which hearing children in hearing households and children (deaf or hearing) in deaf households acquire language, making schools for the deaf of crucial importance to the transmission of sign languages (Fenlon & Wilkinson 2015) and opening up the possibility that this unique type of language transmission might have properties that influence historical change.
+Only a small percentage of deaf children are born to (deaf) signing parents; those who are not generally acquire a sign language through association with deaf people outside their families, often at an age older than the age at which hearing children in hearing households and children (deaf or hearing) in deaf households acquire language.
+This makes schools for the deaf crucially important to the transmission of sign languages (Fenlon & Wilkinson 2015) and opens up the possibility that this unique type of language transmission might have properties that influence historical change.

 2.2 Extent of borrowing

-The schools themselves contribute complications regarding borrowing.
+Deaf schools themselves introduce complications regarding borrowing.
 The first school for the deaf in a country is often established by bringing in teachers from another country.
-In these settings, the language(s) used by the instructors mixes with the varieties of signing that the students bring (largely homesigning, Goldin-Meadow 2014).
-Because the first school then tends to serve as the parent school for the national sign language, the resultant language contact permeates the language, so much so that some sign languages have been analyzed as creoles, including ASL (Fischer 1996; Woodward 1978) and British Sign Language (Edwards & Ladd 1983).
-This analysis is problematic, at least regarding ASL (Lupton & Salmons 1996; Kegl 2008).
-Further, DeGraff (2005) challenges whether creoles really do form an exceptional class on phylogenetic and/or typological grounds.
+In these settings, the language(s) used by the instructors mixes with the varieties of signing that the students bring (largely homesigning; Goldin-Meadow 2014).
+Because the first school then tends to serve as the parent school for the national sign language, the resultant language contact permeates the language, so much so that some sign languages have been analyzed as creoles, including American Sign Language (ASL; Fischer 1996; Woodward 1978) and British Sign Language (BSL; Edwards & Ladd 1983).
+This analysis is problematic, at least regarding ASL (cf. Lupton & Salmons 1996; Kegl 2008), and DeGraff (2005) further challenges whether creoles really do form an exceptional class on phylogenetic and/or typological grounds.
 Nevertheless, the point that sign languages and creoles have widespread language contact as a norm in their history is well-taken (Quinto-Pozos & Adam 2015).

 Connected to this point is a factor not unique to sign languages, but its importance to sign languages is growing: deaf people globally are interacting with each other digitally to the point of creating social venues that have taken on the social-cohesion functions that deaf clubs used to serve in earlier decades (Valentine & Skelton 2008, 2009).
-Digital travel of this sort raises the possibility of sign languages borrowing excessively, thus becoming less distinct from one another (at least regarding the lexicon), and of some being lost, which happens with spoken languages when population movement occurs (Bromham et al. 2022).
-This raises the spectre of whether horizontal transmission invalidates natural models of linguistic evolution (phylogenetic trees).
-While Greenhill and colleagues (2009) argue that this danger does not, in fact, constitute a threat to diachronic study of spoken languages, we know of no comparable studies on sign languages.
+Digital connectivity of this sort excessively raises the possibility of borrowing between sign languages, and thus of sign languages becoming less distinct from one another (at least regarding the lexicon), and of some sign languages being lost entirely; this happens with spoken languages when population movement occurs (Bromham et al. 2022).
+This raises the specter of whether horizontal transmission invalidates natural models of linguistic evolution (phylogenetic trees).
+While Greenhill et al. (2009) argue that this danger does not, in fact, constitute a threat to diachronic study of spoken languages, we know of no comparable studies on sign languages.
 And while some have suggested ways of teasing apart borrowing from genetic relationships in the area of morphology (Johanson & Robbeets 2012), we see no obvious ways of applying these methods to the range of morphological processes in sign languages.

 2.3 Rate of change

-Sign languages change more quickly than spoken languages (at least with respect to the rate of differentiation of core concepts; McKee & Kennedy 2000), where one generation may sign quite differently from the next earlier one (Schembri et al. 2010).
+Sign languages change more quickly than spoken languages (at least with respect to the rate of differentiation of core concepts; McKee & Kennedy 2000), thus one generation may sign quite differently from its predecessor (Schembri et al. 2010).
 This effect can be great enough to obscure historical similarities (Abner et al. 2020).

 2.4 Nonarbitrariness